About agreements

 Difference between an agreement and an employment contract

 An employment contract sets out terms and conditions of employment.
-It can apply in addition to an award or enterprise agreement but can’t leave the employee worse off.
-It can’t provide for less than the legal minimum entitlements set out in the NES or their award or agreement.
-A contract can be in writing or verbal.
+It applies in addition to an award or enterprise agreement but can’t leave the employee worse off.
+An employment contract can’t provide less than the legal minimum entitlements set out in the NES or the employee's award or enterprise agreement.
+An employment contract can be in writing or verbal.

 For more information, go to Employment contracts.